 inclusion of notification of Biscuits Leclerc’ policies on accommodating employees with disabilities in offer of employment letters.

-Anticipated Compliance Date: December 31, 2017
+Anticipated Compliance Date: December 31, 2017.
+Completed

 Informing Employees of Supports and General Provision of Accessible Formats and Communications Supports

 In accordance with the IASR, Biscuits Leclerc will inform all employees of policies that support employees with disabilities, including, but not limited to, policies on the provision of job accommodations that take into account an employee’s accessibility needs due to a disability.
 This will include: